freeagent1384/brewblox-tilt/README.md

 Black,75,76
 ```

 Calibrated values will be logged in Brewblox separately to uncalibrated values.
 If you don't provide calibration values for a given colour of Tilt, only uncalibrated values will be logged.
 You don't need to calibrate both temperature and SG.
 If you only want to provide calibration values for SG, that works fine.
-Calibrated temp values would not be generated in this case but calibrate SG values would.
+Calibrated temp values would not be generated in this case but calibrated SG values would be.

 It is also recommended that you re-calibrate SG whenever you change your battery.
 Different batteries and different placements of the sled inside the Tilt can affect the calibration.